InstallerLegacy/virtualhub-doks/content/en/1960s/1965/4kdms/simh/index.md

 ## Using !
 4K DMS

 {{< alert icon="👉" context="success" >}}
-If you have not already installed SIMH PDP-8 emulator, we will post a tutorial on  [the VirtualHub Setup website](https://setup.virtualhub.eu.org/) soon.
+If you have not already installed SIMH PDP-8 emulator, see [the VirtualHub Setup tutorial on how to do so](https://setup.virtualhub.eu.org/simh-pdp8/) on Linux and Windows.
 {{< /alert >}}

 Extract the kit you downloaded.
 Inside you will find several files.
 Create a folder somewhere to store the files for this VM and move the file named `dms.df32` into it.